Summit hikes From Vent to Hintere Schwärze at 3,624 m

 • Parking

-- In wintertime only at the chairlift
+- In winter only at the valley station of the chairlift

 More tours in the surrounding area